mParticle/docs/src/pages/developers/partners/kit-integrations/android-kit/index.md

 2. Please include a README for your new kit - see [this example](https://github.com/mparticle-integrations/mparticle-android-integration-leanplum/blob/master/README.md).

-3. Include and run unit tests and continuous integration testing with tools such as Github Actions - see [this example](https://github.com/mparticle-integrations/mparticle-android-integration-apptentive/blob/master/src/test/java/com/mparticle/kits/ApptentiveKitTests.java).
+3. Include and run unit tests and continuous integration testing with tools such as GitHub Actions - see [this example](https://github.com/mparticle-integrations/mparticle-android-integration-apptentive/blob/master/src/test/java/com/mparticle/kits/ApptentiveKitTests.java).